 Breakfast at the hotel.
 The first half of the day will be at your own leisure to explore Magerøya Island, with its fishing villages and great hiking possibilities.
 Also recommended is a bird safari by boat to Gjesværstappen Nature Reserve, where you will see birds like puffins, gannets and perhaps even sea eagles.
-Around 3 pm you will embark on a 7-hour cruise with Hurtigruten along the arctic coast of Norway to Berlevåg (dinner onboard included for Hotel Category 1 only).
-From here a short drive under the midnight sun will take you to the tiny village of Kongsfjord, a hidden gem in the Arctic, where you will be staying at cozy refurbished houses in a traditional fishing village.
+Around 3 pm you will embark on a 7-hour cruise with Hurtigruten along the arctic coast of Norway to Berlevåg.
+Enjoy dinner on board (not includd in the tour price).
+From Berlevåg, a short drive under the midnight sun will take you to the tiny village of Kongsfjord, a hidden gem in the Arctic, where you will be staying at cozy refurbished houses in a traditional fishing village.
 Kongsfjord Guest House used to be a farmhouse and a fishermen’s quarter dating back to the end of the 18th century (see hotel description for further details).
 Accommodation in Kongsfjord.

 The friendly owners Åse and her husband Trygg will serve you a delicious homemade breakfast in their traditional Norwegian home.
 Spend the morning learning about the history of Kongsfjord, before exploring the area on your own.
 We recommend going for a walk out to the edge of Veines peninsula, during which you can explore the wild and beautiful landscape of arctic beaches, troll-shaped cliffs, and wild ocean.
 At lunch time your hosts will serve you a traditional home cooked meal made of fresh local ingredients.
 The afternoon is at leisure to enjoy the tranquility of this remote location along the arctic coast.
 After dinner we recommend a stroll under the midnight sun.